Trajectories of Modernity in Korean Literature and Film (PG)

 At the end of the module, a student should be able to:

 - demonstrate a critical understanding of the forms and themes of modern Korean literature with respect to socio-historical context and cultural developments;

 - demonstrate advanced skills in literary analysis and research;

 - question, identify, and discuss issues surrounding representation, reception, and modernity based on a wide range of sources;

 - compare and engage with different scholarly approaches to the study of modern Korean literature;

-- assess critically the materials and themes explored in the course.
+- assess critically the materials and themes explored in the module.

 Scope and syllabus

 This module examines themes and notions of 'modernity' in the Korean cultural context, through a syllabus which considers issues surrounding representation, identity, landscape and memory in Korean literature and film.
 It aims to provide students with the skills to read, analyse and understand Korean literary works and films against past and present socio-historical contexts and critical discourses.